 - ‘I need you to minister to me’ – Pastoral support for all those whose lives are touched by dementia, including carers and families.
 Communication skills and forming relationships as dementia advances.
 Outreach to residential and nursing homes.
 Life Story work from a spiritual perspective.
 This module will be particularly relevant for Pastoral Workers, Volunteers, Ministers of the Eucharist as well as Clergy and Deacons.

 - ‘The Power of Presence’ – Spiritual accompaniment at the end of life – providing a spiritual dimension to end of life care.
 Communicating when the power of speech has been lost.
 Ensuring that spiritual needs are understood and met at the end of life.
 Listening to and supporting families, friends and loved ones.

 - ‘No decision about me without me’ – Some legal perspectives covering the Mental Capacity Act and the Deprivation of Liberty Safeguards to consider further in pastoral work.

 - Resources and information on appropriate services.
 What is needed for a church community to become ‘dementia friendly’.

 A launch event was held on 24th July 2017, with opportunities to learn more about:

 - Types of dementia and diagnosis

 - Spiritual accompaniment at the end of life

 - Dementia friendly prayer and liturgy

-To access his free toolkit, sign up here.
+To access the toolkit, sign up here (external website).